cozie-app/cozie-apple-website/docs/installation.md

 This short guide will explain how to set up and install Cozie on your Apple.

-1. Install [Cozie from the Apple App Store](https://apps.apple.com/sg/app/cozie/id1625029501).).
-Please make sure that your phone is running at least iOS 9 and your Apple Watch is at least gen 3 or newer.
+1. Install [Cozie from the Apple App Store](https://apps.apple.com/sg/app/cozie/id1625029501).
+Please make sure that your phone is running at least iOS 9 and your Apple Watch is at least Series 3 or newer.

 <br/>